-The RemNom Committee held three meetings during the period under review and the attendance to the meetings were as follows:
+The RemNom Committee held four meetings during the period under review and the attendance to the meetings were as follows:

 Member Attended

-Ms. Marzena Formosa (Chairperson) 3
+Ms. Marzena Formosa (Chairperson) 4 out of 4

-Dr. Alicia Agius Gatt 3
+Dr. Alicia Agius Gatt 2 out of 4

-Ms. Muriel Rutland 3
+Ms. Muriel Rutland 4 out of 4

-During the period under review the RemNom Committee evaluated the performance of senior management in respect of financial year 2016 and proposed a bonus payment in line with the Company's bonus policy.
-Furthermore, the Committee set a number of objectives for financial year 2017 for the Chief Executive Officer and carried out a mid-year evaluation of the progress of the said objectives.
+During the period under review the RemNom Committee evaluated the performance of senior management in respect of financial year 2017 and proposed a bonus payment in line with the Company's bonus policy.
+Furthermore, the Committee set a number of objectives for financial year 2018 for the Chief Executive Officer and carried out a mid-year evaluation of the progress of the said objectives, which evaluation also included a review of senior management remuneration.